-12. Optional -- If there are any other initiatives undertaken by your agency to ensure fair and effective FOIA administration, please describe them here.
+13. Optional -- If there are any other initiatives undertaken by your agency to ensure fair and effective FOIA administration, please describe them here.

 Senior staff conduct continuous and comprehensive assessment of the agency's FOIA program and collaborate on ways to improve the agency's administration of the statute.
-During the reporting period, particular emphasis has been placed on exploring the appropriate use of e-discovery which can result in more efficient and effective processing of FOIA requests.
+During the reporting period, particular emphasis has been placed on improving e-discovery utilization and exploring methods to streamline the document review process, which will further enhance the already efficient and effective processing of FOIA requests by the agency.